gazebosim/gz-physics/tutorials/09_use_custom_engine.md

-We declare and implement the \ref ignition::physics::FeatureList "FeatureList" interfacing with the physics engine API inside `plugin\src` folder (please see \ref createcustomfeature "Implement a custom feature" for the plugin feature requirements).
+We declare and implement the \ref ignition::physics::FeatureList "FeatureList" interfacing with the physics engine API inside `plugin\src` folder (please see \ref implementcustomfeature "Implement custom feature" for the plugin feature requirements).
 Depending on design target, a \ref ignition::physics::FeatureList "FeatureList" is generally a packing of related \ref ignition::physics::Feature "Features".
 For example in TPE's [EntityManagementFeatures](https://github.com/ignitionrobotics/ign-physics/blob/main/tpe/plugin/src/EntityManagementFeatures.hh)